Osvaldo López

-Osvaldo "Cocho" López (born December 3, 1947, in Buenos Aires), is a retired Argentine racing driver.
+Osvaldo Abel "Cocho" López (born December 3, 1947, in Buenos Aires) is an Argentine retired racing driver.
 He began his career in 1967 and retired in the early 2000s.

-He won the TC2000 championship in 1979 and he was runner-up in the South American Super Touring Car Championship in 1997 and 2000.
+López won the TC2000 championship in 1979 and he was runner-up in the South American Super Touring Car Championship in 1997 and 2000.
 He won other titles at Club Argentino de Pilotos and Formula 2 Argentina.
 He was in the 1993 24 Hours of Daytona with Team Argentina, sharing his car with Oscar Aventín, Osvaldo Morresi and Juan Manuel Landa.

 His son Juan Manuel López is also a racing driver.